Quick Start

 You're all set!

-Your AI agents are now protected by enterprise-grade authorization.
+Your AI agents are now protected by easy peasy authorization.
 Functions will be blocked by default until you grant permissions in your policy file.

 What happens next?